Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe

 Introduction

-Those who have diabetes should limit or avoid high-fat cuts of meat, such as sausage and bacon, because they’re high in saturated fats.
-We'll discuss whether bacon is safe for diabetic people or not.
+Those who have diabetes should limit or avoid high-fat cuts of meat, such as sausage and bacon because they contain saturated fats.
+We'll discuss whether bacon is safe for diabetic people.

-However, pork bacon is high in fat and salt content and can cause serious health problems if consumed in excess [1].
+However, pork bacon is high in fat and salt content and can cause serious health problems if consumed in excess (1).
+Pork bacon provides 43.3g of fats and 2193mg of sodium per 100g serving.

-Visit our Glycemic index chart page for GI values of over 350 foods.
+You can visit our Glycemic index chart page for glycemic index values of over 600 foods.

 Type-2 Diabetes

-Bacon and all pork products are classified as red meats due to their pink or reddish color before cooking.
+Bacon and all pork products are classified as red meats due to their high myoglobin and iron content and pink or reddish color before cooking.

-Another study [3] indicates that red meat consumption five or more times per week can increase the risk of type 2 diabetes.
+Another study indicates that red meat consumption five or more times per week can increase the risk of type 2 diabetes (3).
 As a result, researchers suggest that red meat consumption increases diabetes risk independently of dietary patterns.

 References